section-engineering-education/engineering-education/content/articles/build-a-portfolio-website-with-vite-and-threejs/index.md

 ![final_view](/engineering-education/build-a-portfolio-website-with-vite-and-threejs/final-view.gif)

-We just built ourselves a portfolio website!!!
-You add can more features but this is how far we’ll go in this article.
+We have created a portfolio website using Three.js.
+You can go ahead and add more Three.js features.

 ### Conclusion

 In this article, we discussed what Three.js is and what it can be used for, its relationship with WebGL.
 We also talked briefly about some terms, and concepts while building our portfolio project.
 I hope you enjoyed this article.
-Here’s a link to the[ github](https://github.com/oyedeletemitope/Build-a-portfolio-website-with-vite-and-threejs) repository for this project.
+Here’s a link to the[GitHub](https://github.com/oyedeletemitope/Build-a-portfolio-website-with-vite-and-threejs) repository for this project.
 Please share if you find this helpful.
-Happy coding!!!
+Happy coding!